alphagov/paas-tech-docs/source/documentation/deploying_services/redis.md

 Do not use the `tiny-clustered-3.2` service plan for new service instances as we have deprecated this plan.

 Both service plans include encryption at rest of the database storage.
-This means that both the data on the disk and in snapshots is encrypted.
+This means both the data on the disk and in snapshots is encrypted.

-Amazon ElastiCache Redis backs up both service plans every day.
+Amazon ElastiCache for Redis backs up both service plans every day.

 You can [vertically scale](/managing_apps.html#scaling) or upgrade your service plan.